EmuDeck/emudeck.github.io/docs/known-issues/steamos/index.md

 ## PCSX2 - not launching - October 26th, 2023

-**Note:** The below is **irrelevant**.
+**Note:** The information below is **now irrelevant**.
 Update PCSX2 to the latest version.
 A workaround has been included in the emulator to ensure PCSX2 works on systems with older libraries.
 You **do not** need to revert PCSX2 to an older version.
 The below will be kept to explain specifically what happened.

 **You do not** need to revert PCSX2 to an older version.